KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 We will focus on creating unit test cases before developing the actual code by using automated unit testing for validating the functionality.

 Code example:
-Use a simple code here to demo what we will do for our unit testing.
-This code defines a class MortgageCalculator with properties and setters for attributes like mortgage principal, interest rate, and extra costs, allowing for calculations related to mortgages by setting up the initial parameters and validating inputs.
+This code defines a class Mortgage Calculator with properties and setters for attributes like mortgage principal, interest rate, and extra costs, allowing for calculations related to mortgages by setting up the initial parameters and validating inputs.
 ![unitTesting_example.png](unit_testing_example.png)

 We will use Pytest for the MortgageCalculator class.
-It checks if the initialized mortgage object has the correct principal value and whether it raises a ValueError when non-numeric values are passed for initialization parameters.
+It checks if the initialized mortgage object has the correct principal value and whether it raises a ValueError when non-numeric values are passed for initialisation parameters.

 ![pytest_example.png](pytest_example.png)
 Test scenario: